Good, cheap Christmas gift ideas

 Do you want to save this article to read later?
 You need to be signed in for this feature

 Don't know what to get your loved ones this Christmas?
-Here are 12 gift ideas that should make their day without blowing your budget.
+Here are some gift ideas that should make their day without blowing your budget.

 It’s Christmas soon and that means hitting the shops to buy presents!

 If you're looking for good, cheap Christmas gift ideas for your friends and family, then you've come to the right place.
 Here are a few ideas from lovemoney.com to get you started.

 Mixed CDs: This is a nice thoughtful present for friends and family that is really easy to make and will cost you nothing if you have a few spare blank CDs lying around.
 It's a great way to introduce loved ones to some new music or make them smile with some of their favourite tunes.

 Cash in on loyalty schemes: Make the most of all those points you’ve saved up over the year using loyalty schemes.
 With Tesco Clubcard Boost, for example, you can double the value of your Clubcard vouchers in certain departments.
 This deal means that each £5 you have in Clubcard vouchers can be exchanged for a Boost token worth £10.

 Save the planet: Community websites like Freegle, Freecycle and SnaffleUp encourage people to give away things they no longer need, anything from furniture and electrical goods to baby gear and bicycles.
 Sign up and root around for something that would make a good gift.

 Free gifts from cashback: Cashback websites like Quidco or TopCashback can make you money as you spend on Christmas gifts.
 So with the cashback you build up you can get another gift for free or sneak in a little something for yourself.